 Geert's ideas about dimensions of culture were so outrageous that seventeen publishers refused the manuscript before a visionary boss at Sage accepted it. the book appeared in 1980.
 The rest is history.

-The model has undergone various major extensions since the first study.
+The model of societal culture has undergone various major extensions since the first study.
 It now counts six dimensions instead of the original four.
-They are described in the 2010 popular edition Cultures & Organizations, Software of the mind By Geert, his son Gert Jan and culturologist Michael Minkov.
+They are described in the 2010 popular edition Cultures & Organizations, Software of the mind by Geert, his son Gert Jan and culturologist Michael Minkov.

 Pronouncing Geert Hofstede’s name

 Pronouncing Geert's name can be challenging for people who are used to English.